-Press both buttons to reset the transposition to zero.
+Press both buttons at once to reset the octave transposition and semitone transposition to zero.
 In Split mode this must be done for each half of the keyboard.

 5.3.
 Morphée

 You may never have encountered anything like Arturia's Morphée controller.
 It's more than an X/Y touchpad; it's also pressure-sensitive, so it operates on the Z axis as well.
 All three axes are available as sources in the Mod Matrix and can be routed to as many destinations as you like (up to the maximum of 32).